Skip to main content

 Call an interior stateroom home for your cruise

-As you can see from this Carnival Glory pricing, a balcony cabin for either date in May 2023 is just about double the cost of an interior room!
+As you can see from this Carnival Celebration pricing, a balcony cabin for either date in May 2026 is easily over $300 more per person.

 Sometimes, you can even book a guarantee rate for cheaper, which is when you are automatically assigned your cabin by the cruise line closer to departure.

-Of course, this could mean being in what you may deem an “undesirable” location, so it’s vital that you are flexible with your cabin assignment.
+Of course, this could mean being in what you may deem an “undesirable” location, so you must be flexible with your cabin assignment.

 Sail with more than two people in one stateroom

 Cruise staterooms are not known for being the most spacious accommodations.
-In fact, some of the smallest rooms at sea at only 136 square feet (check out Royal Caribbean’s Vision-class ships).
+In fact, some of the smallest rooms at sea are only 136 square feet (check out Royal Caribbean’s Vision Class ships).

-Most cruise lines allow up to four guests per stateroom and often have promotions where the third and fourth guests sail half price or “for free.”
-While nothing is every technically free, splitting the cruise fare between four people instead of two is one surefire way to lower the overall cost of your cruise!
+Most cruise lines allow up to four guests per stateroom and often have promotions where the third and fourth guests sail half-price or “for free.”
+While nothing is ever technically free, splitting the cruise fare between four people instead of two is one surefire way to lower the overall cost of your cruise!

-If, however, you were to add an additional two people to the interior stateroom, the price drops to $209 per person.
-After taxes, port fees, and gratuities, the total per person is less than $100 per day: $78.74
+If, however, you were to add an additional two people to the interior stateroom, the price drops to $499 per person.

 Choose longer itineraries